Luis Guevara Mora

 Luis Ricardo Guevara Mora (born 2 September 1961) is a Salvadoran former footballer who played as a goalkeeper.

 Nicknamed el Negro, he became a member of the El Salvador national team and represented his country at the 1982 FIFA World Cup.
 Guevara remains one of El Salvador's best goalkeepers.
 He was known for his outstanding reflexes, leaping ability and acrobatic style of play, as well as his controversial antics off the field, which also earned him another nickname, 'el Loco'.
-He is the all-time cap leader for El Salvador national team.
+He is the all-time cap leader for the El Salvador national team.

 Club career

 In his early years, Guevara was a baseball and basketball enthusiast despite future national team goalkeeper Raúl Antonio García being one of his friends in school.
 He was tempted to train with Coca-Cola by former national team goalkeeper Raúl Magaña and then joined Platense to make his senior league debut at 16 years.
 He then played for Atlético Marte.
-He played for Once Lobos and again for Marte but since the fans still blamed him for the 10–1 drubbing by Hungary he left for Guatemala in the end, to play for Club Xelajú MC and Aurora F.C.
+He played for Once Lobos and again for Marte but since the Salvadoran fans still blamed him for the 10–1 drubbing in the Hungary v El Salvador match at the 1982 FIFA World Cup, he left for Guatemala in the end, to play for Club Xelajú MC and Aurora F.C.
 He only returned to his country after five years and spent time again at Atlético Marte before retiring at Alianza in 2000.
-He then became goalkeeper coach at the national team but returned to Atlético Marte as a player-coach when they were relegated to the Salvadoran Second Division.
+He then became goalkeeper coach for the national team but returned to Atlético Marte as a player-coach when they were relegated to the Salvadoran Second Division.
 Finally, he retired again at San Salvador F.C. to become a manager.